BokaiZhu/microbiomeFISH/README.md

 ### in R
 Sys.setenv(PATH=paste(Sys.getenv("PATH"), "/home/user/bin", sep=":"))
 ```
-Now should be able to call oligoarrayaux in R on a server.
+Now  youshould be able to call oligoarrayaux in R (Rstudio) on a server.